Rey-Wang/react-testing-strategies/README.md

    - Dispatch action
    - Handle event
    - render
-2. Hooks
+2. #### Hooks

+   **using the `@testing-library/react-hooks` + `react-test-render` we could simply mock a component (without any child render) and execute the hooks, then test it as a pure function**

-   - Call selector
+   - Call selector ✅
-   - Dispatch action
+   - Dispatch action ✅
-   - Converter
-3. Selectors
    - Converter ✅

+3. #### Selectors ✅

+   **We can simply mock the state, and call selectors as a pure function**

+4. #### Slice ✅

+   We use the `createSlice` instead of template code of actions, reducers, we don't need to care about what we done in reducers and actions , we should focus on the thunk action functions

-4. Actions
+   1. Actions
-   - Call services ✅
+      - Call services
-5. Reducers
+   2. Reducers
       - Manage State logic

-6. Services
+5. Services

-   - Call API
+   - Call API ✅ we can simply mock the request function, focus on the logic inside service
-   - Some response calculation ✅
+   - Some response calculation ✅ keep its an pure function

-7. Utils
+6. Utils
    - pure tool function ✅